adogb/budget-app/README.md

 with my lifestyle.

 ## How?
-I am building this app using TypeScript and React with the following stack:
+I am building this app using TypeScript and React with the following stack (TBC):

 - **Frontend**: React with TypeScript, Next.js for server-side rendering
 - **UI Framework**: Tailwind CSS